 The original Jerk Jocks of professional wrestling were the Varsity Club of NWA fame, originally featuring former collegiate amateur wrestlers Rick Steiner, Mike Rotunda, Dr. Death Steve Williams, and Kevin Sullivan who wore their letterman jackets to the ring and bragged about how much better their amateur background made them in comparison to other wrestlers.
 They later reformed the group in WCW in 1999 to... decidedly less success.
 Rotunda, Steiner and Sullivan were all years past their prime at that point, and the stable wasn't utilized well or often.
 It did, however, feature Leia Meow bouncing on a trampoline and doing calisthenics.

-Curently in WWE the best example of the trope is "The All-American American" Jack Swagger, another former amateur wrestler (who, as his nickname implies, was an All-American wrestler in his college years) who is the embodiment of what happens when the Jerk Jock graduates from school and doesn't change even the slightest bit.
+WWE has "The All-American American" Jack Swagger, another former amateur wrestler (who, as his nickname implies, was an All-American wrestler in his college years) who is the embodiment of what happens when the Jerk Jock graduates from school and doesn't change even the slightest bit.

 The Spirit Squad (a ridiculed heel faction from back in 2006) are an interesting case.
 They're heavily muscled, gung-ho, and prone to picking on people who don't measure up to their standards.
 But....they're cheerleaders.
 Yes, with pom-poms and a megaphone and cheesy rhyming chants.
 If they were girls, they'd serve as a Girl Posse.
 As it is, they reside in an uncomfortable frontier between the above trope and Sissy Villain.
 (If they were faces, they'd probably be an example of Real Men Wear Pink.)